suit-wg/architecture/draft-ietf-suit-architecture.md

 well as RAM for working storage.
 These systems either have a single firmware image, or an immutable bootloader that runs a single image.
 A notable characteristic of these SoCs is that the primary code is generally execute in place (XIP).
-Combined with the non-relocatable nature of the code, firmware updates need to be done in place.
+Due to the non-relocatable nature of the code, firmware updates need to be done in place.
+As a result, the manifest needs to carry information about the location in flash where the firmware image needs to be placed since the code cannot be executed from an arbitrary location in flash.

 ## Single CPU with Secure - Normal Mode Partitioning